TRANSFER STUDENT ADVISING PROCEDURE

 The College of HNS accepts a 3-credit, non-remedial, college-level Math course to meet the requirement of MATH T122.
 Students without test scores on file, who are bringing in a lower-level Math course, may be placed in the Loyola math course corresponding to the next level, e.g., a student coming in with pre-calculus could be placed in calculus.
 Students without test scores on file and who do not transfer in any math classes, may be placed in MathA092, or, preferably, will take the Mathematics placement examination and schedule the appropriate course.

-Since it is difficult to equate courses from other universities with our Advanced Common Curriculum courses, transfers/TR or waivers (indicated as "WA" on the DPCL in the grade slot) of advanced common curriculum courses are given with consideration to many factors which may include the number of credit hours the student transferred, and the number and kinds of courses the student has taken.
+Since it is difficult to equate courses from other universities with our Advanced Common Curriculum courses, transfers/"TR" or waivers/"WA" of advanced common curriculum courses are applied or given with consideration to many factors which may include the number of credit hours the student transferred, and the number and kinds of courses the student has taken.
 Additional details can be found in the Bulletin: